 Within 2 to 3 weeks we'll begin to see our weeds dying off.
 But we can't rest on our achievements just yet.
 A closer look at the turf will reveal some younger weeds emerging, and some weed types that were sprayed - are still not dying.

 Some tougher broadleaf weeds can require 3 to 4 treatments to control.

 We want to apply a second application of Saint Augustine safe herbicide 2 to 3 weeks after the first.
-This will give a double hit for those harder to kill weeds which improves the chances of killing them, plus it will kill off those younger weeds very quickly as well.
+This will give a double hit for those harder to control weeds which improves the chances of removing them, plus it will control those younger weeds very quickly as well.

-Annual Bluegrass weed killer should be mixed in a watering can as per manufacturers recommendations, and applied to the lawn.
-The herbicide is then watered into the lawn where it interacts with the roots of Annual Bluegrass to kill the weed.
+Annual Bluegrass weed herbicide should be mixed in a watering can as per manufacturers recommendations, and applied to the lawn.
+The herbicide is then watered into the lawn where it interacts with the roots of Annual Bluegrass to eradicate the weed.

 Annual Bluegrass is best treated pre-emergent just prior to winter or just as winter begins, and mid-winter at the latest, once past these months the plant will become too mature and too strong and will easily resist most treatment methods, and will have likely already seeded itself for more weeds next winter.